svidrascu/alfresco-dsync-services-deployment/docs/customising-deployment.md

 ```

 **Note:**
-* Use the recommended image tags, as not all combinations may work.
+* Use the recommended image tags, as not all combinations work together.
 * You can modify the values provided in [values.yaml](../helm/alfresco-sync-service/values.yaml) when deploying the Helm chart.
 For example, you can run:
 ```bash
 helm install alfresco-incubator/alfresco-sync-service --set syncservice.image.tag="yourTag"